Skip to content

 BRAKES_Futility

-Stop signals come less than third of the way in and it would only make the wrong call once per decade (running on 20 trials per year for major pharma company) vs conventional conditional power that might make 2-3 wrong calls each year on the same set of trials.
+BRAKES' stop signal comes a third of the way into a trial.
+BRAKES only makes the wrong call once per decade (running on 20 trials per year for major pharma company) vs conventional conditional power that might make 2-3 wrong calls each year on the same set of trials.
 Save $10m+ per trial.

 Incorporated into conventional frequentist framework protocols at the design stage with a standardised bolt-on paragraph, no changes to powering or sample size required.